decentldotland/ANS/README.md

 a Domain Names Service & De-Gravatar hybrid on the Arweave network

+**_the protocol has no token yet, any associated token's smart contract address is for testing purposes only_**

 # Motivation

 Using and adopting names service accross Arweave ecosystem has several benefits: